-A Virtual Checkpoint is a set of longitude and latitude coordinates.
-The coordinates of each checkpoint specify its location on a road or highway.
+Traffic Wizard will utilize Virtual Checkpoints to monitor traffic conditions and reduce data usage.
+A Virtual Checkpoint is a set of longitude and latitude coordinates that specify a checkpoint's location on a road or highway.
 When an end-user activates his or her copy of the Traffic Wizard smartphone application and selects a route, congestion data at each checkpoint is aggregated by the server.
-This aggregated data is sent to the smartphone application where the virtual checkpoints are overlaid on a map.
+This pre-trip analysis is based on speed and direction data of currently traveling drivers.
+The aggregated data is sent to the smartphone application, where the virtual checkpoints are overlaid on a map.
 The checkpoint will denote optimal traffic conditions, moderate traffic congestion, and heavy traffic congestion.
+The end-user's speed and direction data will be sent to the server once he or she begins a trip and passes a Virtual Checkpoint.